 - Mail: Send a check or money order payable to "San Diego Superior Court" along with a copy of your reminder notice to the court address on the notice.

-- Fax: Fax completed credit card section on your reminder notice along with your request to forfeit bail to the appropriate office location.
+- Fax: Send the completed credit card section on your reminder notice along with your request to forfeit bail to the appropriate office location fax number.

 - In Person: Appear at the appropriate office location during normal business hours.